Mjkhan9/aws-student-data-infrastructure/README.md

 ## Security & Compliance

-This architecture implements controls aligned with FERPA, AWS Well-Architected Framework, and CIS AWS Foundations Benchmark:
+The architecture follows FERPA requirements and AWS security best practices:

 **Data Encryption**
 KMS for data at rest, TLS 1.2+ for data in transit